romeerez/orchid-orm/packages/docs/src/guide/migration-setup-and-overview.md

 - `basePath` is the dir name of the file you're calling `rakeDb` from
 - `migrationPath` is `src/db/migrations`
 - `migrationsTable` is `schemaMigrations`
+- `snakeCase` is `false`, so camelCase is expected in both the app and the database
 - `import` will use a standard `import` function
 - `noPrimaryKey` is `error`, it'll bite if you accidentally forgot to add a primary key to a new table
 - `log` is on